jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 ### Firewall / Port Forwarding

 Networks are usually devided from eachother by firewalls.
 These block all incoming traffic and are meant to protect the network.
-To access Jellyfin through these boundaries, its ports need to be forwarded/ opened in the respective firewalls.
+To access Jellyfin through these boundaries, its ports need to be forwarded / opened in the respective firewalls.

 Note that opening a port gives full access to that port to the next higher Network.
 Opening a port directly to the Internet is therefore insecure and not recommended.